 Like the slightly earlier Manchester Street Station, this building uses Georgian Revival forms to invest the still-new technology of generating electricity with power and dignity.
 The colossal round-arch windows, pilasters framing the ends and center pavilion of the long elevation, and the strong cornice line achieve a monumental scale that truly celebrates the wondrous activity within.
 After the building became redundant, following consolidation at and additions to Manchester Street, this building (bereft, alas, of its symmetrically arranged six towering smokestacks linked by lacy trussing and dramatically slashing diagonals of metal chutes that conveyed coal from the waterfront to the furnaces) was donated to Heritage Harbor, a visionary consortium of historical and cultural organizations to be consolidated in one central location.
-As this volume went to press, however, that worthy venture unfortunately remained
+As this volume went to press, however, that worthy venture unfortunately remained very much unfulfilled.

 – 2003 Guide to Providence Architecture